The Buildings

 According to Reverend Ronnie Woods, Ward Chapel African Methodist Episcopal Church was organized in 1863.
 In 1875, Bishop Wayman of Baltimore, Maryland traveled to Cairo to dedicate the church on August 19th.
 The church’s history has been to minister to the social, spiritual, and physical development of all people.

 Cairo’s unique geographic location was of prime interest to both sides in the Civil War, serving as an important gateway from south to north.
 As such, the city, and Ward Chapel in particular, is said to have been a participating station for the Underground Railroad Liberty Line in Illinois.
 Richard Hayes, a now-deceased member of the Bethel A.M.E.
 Church in Carbondale, once stated, “Ward Chapel played a big role in helping enslaved persons get to freedom.”
-History shows that many enslaved persons would come from the surrounding states to make their way to Chicago or further north, with some remaining in Cairo.
+History shows that many enslaved persons would come from the surrounding states to make their way to Chicago or further north, with some remaining in Cairo (see the local Network to Freedom sites).

 In 1916, the church had a fire in the basement.
 Due to the hard work of its members, the church was rebuilt in 1918.
 A Wicks pipe organ purchased in 1929 remains in the church.

 Similar to the Custom House, the Ward Chapel A.M.E.
 Church currently receives no external support.
 Of the four buildings listed, the church is the one in most need of immediate and extensive renovation and preservation.
-Your gift in any amount would help to renovate this uniquely historic house of worship.
+TCHPP has the privilege of stewarding the progress of the church as we navigate its restoration.
+Your gift in any amount would help to renovate this uniquely historic house of worship into a community gathering space and an African American / social justice museum.

 Magnolia Manor